 27. Air Fryer

 The air fryer is a new invention that delivers the crispness of deep-fried foods without all the grease.
 It works by circulating hot air around the food, causing the surface to dry out and form a crunchy crust.
 French fries, egg rolls, breaded shrimp, and chicken tenders cook with up to 80% less fat than their fried counterparts.
 Plus, there’s no risk of burns from splattering grease.

 Air fryers aren’t just for frying, either.
 They can also grill, roast, and even bake.
 That makes them perfect for cooks with tiny kitchens who have always wanted a second oven.
-Air fryers range in size from the compact, 1.6-quart Amagarm to the 6-quart OMorc.
+Air fryers range in size from the compact, 2-quart Chefman Turbofry to the 7-quart Iconites.